Part of the

 Here's a couple, outside the Parish Room in Foley Road, just down from All Saints Church, probably in the winter of 1940/41.
 You can see the masks and the white paint on the edges of the mudwings.
 I wonder who the men are and what they are talking about.
 Perhaps one of them is the owner of the car which is parked.

 But back to the Chester Road traffic.
 It's all the other stuff which you don't see all the time, not just the ordinary lorries and cars, which really interests me.
 Possibly just once or twice in a day.
 Or even less often.
-Like the regular appearance of an RAF or Royal Navy sixty-footer, usually laden with aircraft pieces, like a fuselage or wings.
+Like the regular sight of an RAF or Royal Navy sixty-footer, usually laden with aircraft pieces, like a fuselage or wings.
 Sometimes brand-new but, more often than not, twisted and scraped and bashed about.
+They call these lorries "Queen Marys".
+I suppose because they are huge and very long, just like the liner.
+And not at all like His Majesty's mum!

 There are constant Army convoys, trundling along, one after the other, vehicle after vehicle.
 And so slowly.
 The last long car journey I remember was in May 1940.
 To Blackpool for the weekend.
 (That's another story.
 I'll tell you about it some time).
 I think it was to try out the new Ford Prefect.
 Petrol was easier then.
 I don't think it was rationed.
 We got stuck in the middle of one of those convoys.
 Mile after mile.
 Crawling along at about 15 m.p.h.
 A lot of the time I could have got out and run faster.
 Dad was very frustrated.
 We knew all about these things and we groaned when we came up to the back of this one.
 There is nothing at all you can do.